A SOLO TRAVELLER’S GUIDE TO KUALA LUMPUR

 It’s a stunning Moorish-style building circa the late 1800s that spans a whole block and is landscaped with palm trees—making you feel as if you’ve arrived somewhere in the Middle East, not Malaysia.
 Although this building and all its copper cupolas and arches no longer serve a government function today—as it used to during the colonial era—it’s now a proud landmark of the city and an impressive place to spend an afternoon strolling through.
 Plus, it’s only one quick light rail ride away.

-Who needs traveling companions when there are so many fun, safe and easy things to do on your own time?
-READ FULL FEATURE AT GO SOLO GO ST GILES KUALA LUMPUR
+Who needs travelling companions when there are so many fun, safe and easy things to do on your own time?

 Paige Towers wrote this exclusively for St Giles Hotels' Go Solo, Go St Giles digital magazine.
 She is a writer living in Milwaukee with her husband and a pack of rescue dogs.
 Her writing has appeared in The Harvard Review, The Baltimore Review, McSweeney’s, Midwestern Gothic, Prime Number, and many other publications.